ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

    are tests invoked on iasworld tables.
-3. **Non-QC tests** confirm all other assumptions about data sources outside of iasWorld, and are run in an ad hoc fashion depending on the needs of the transformations that sit on top of the raw data
+3. **Non-QC tests** confirm all other assumptions about data sources outside of iasWorld, and are run in an ad hoc fashion depending on the needs of the transformations that sit on top of the raw data.

-If you plan on adding a QC test, additional instructions are [here](https://github.com/ccao-data/data-architecture/blob/master/dbt/README.md#adding-data-tests), along with more details about the distinction between QC and non-QC tests
+If you plan on adding a QC test, additional instructions are [here](https://github.com/ccao-data/data-architecture/blob/master/dbt/README.md#adding-data-tests), along with more details about the distinction between QC and non-QC tests.

 ## Add DBT Tests